Madoshakalaka/yew-interop/CONTRIBUTING.md

 A GitHub workflow will rebuild the demo website, if the output is different from the previous website, a bot will push it to your PR shortly under [`docs/master`](docs/master).
 Don't panic and merge the change if you have followup commits.

-> todo: The script is not yet there

 If you wish to build and view the demo locally, you can run `cargo -p dev-tool -- serve-demo`

 ## If Your PR to master Touched the [`yew-interop`](yew-interop) Crate Or Its Dependencies